jfq3/python_3_scripts/README.md

 ./Xander_assembler/pythonscripts/reverse.py
 ./Xander_assembler/pythonscripts/parse_ncbi_lineage.py

-## Possible edits to bash script files
+## Possible edits to RDPTools bash script files
 Download the test file hello.py, make sure it is executable, and attempt to run it with:

 python hello.py